OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-11.md

 ## 2 Kings 11:21

-Jehoash was seven years old when he became king.
+Jehoash was only seven years old when he was crowned king.